-Meet the Woman Behind the Apollo Project
+Meet Margaret Hamilton: The Woman Behind the Apollo Project

-Hamilton was born in 1936, and received a BA in math from Earlham College.
+Hamilton was born in 1936, and received a B.A. in math from Earlham College.
 She taught herself to program before becoming the director of the Software Engineering Division of the MIT Instrumentation Laboratory, which developed software for the NASA Apollo programs.

-In the photo below, Hamilton stands with printouts of the code for the Apollo Guidance Computer—the same code that helped us reach the moon—which was developed by the team she led, and much of which she wrote herself.
+In the photo below, Hamilton stands with printouts of the code for the Apollo Guidance Computer—the same code that helped us reach the Moon—which was developed by the team that she led, and much of which she wrote herself.
 This shot was taken during the Apollo 11 mission, when Hamilton was 33 years old.
 Her code ran in one of the first ever chip-based computers, which had only 64 kilobytes of memory.

-Software during the early days of this project was treated like a stepchild and not taken as seriously as other engineering disciplines, such as hardware engineering; and it was regarded as an art and as magic, not a science.
+"Software during the early days of this project was treated like a stepchild and not taken as seriously as other engineering disciplines, such as hardware engineering; and it was regarded as an art and as magic, not a science.
 I had always believed that both art and science were involved in its creation, but at that time most thought otherwise.
 Knowing this, I fought to bring the software legitimacy so that it (and those building it) would be given its due respect and thus I began to use the term “software engineering” to distinguish it from hardware and other kinds of engineering; yet, treat each type of engineering as part of the overall systems engineering process.
 When I first started using this phrase, it was considered to be quite amusing.
 It was an ongoing joke for a long time.
 They liked to kid me about my radical ideas.
-Software eventually and necessarily gained the same respect as any other discipline.
+Software eventually and necessarily gained the same respect as any other discipline."